-The U.S. Army Corps of Engineers (Corps) is currently leading an effort to develop an Inland Avian Predation Management Plan for managing birds (avian predators) that prey on Endangered Species Act (ESA) listed fish species in the Columbia and Snake Rivers.
-This effort by the Corps, Bonneville Power Administration, and the Bureau of Reclamation (the Action Agencies) is part of the overall efforts to comply with the Federal Columbia River Power System (FCRPS) biological opinion from the National Marine Fisheries Service (NMFS) and will incorporate the necessary National Environmental Policy Act (NEPA) documents.
+The U.S. Army Corps of Engineers (Corps) has developed an Inland Avian Predation Management Plan and associated Environmental Assessment for managing birds (avian predators) that prey on Endangered Species Act (ESA)-listed fish species in the Columbia and Snake rivers.
+This effort by the Corps and the U.S. Bureau of Reclamation (Reclamation) is part of the overall effort to comply with the Federal Columbia River Power System (FCRPS) 2008 Biological Opinion (BiOp) from the National Marine Fisheries Service (NMFS) (as updated by the 2010 and 2014 Supplemental BiOps).

-A biological opinion from the NMFS directs the Corps, Bonneville Power Administration, and the Bureau of Reclamation (the Action Agencies) to address avian predation within the FCRPS as part of an Inland Avian Predation Management Plan.
-In particular, NMFS has directed the Action Agencies to address inland avian predation through three Reasonable and Prudent Alternatives (RPA's) including:
+The BiOp directs the Corps, Reclamation and the Bonneville Power Administration, (also called the Action Agencies) to address avian predation within the FCRPS as part of an Inland Avian Predation Management Plan.
+In particular, NMFS has directed the Action Agencies to address inland avian predation through several Reasonable and Prudent Alternative (RPA) elements including:

-- The Action Agencies will monitor avian predator populations in the Mid-Columbia River and evaluate their impacts on outmigrating juvenile salmon and steelhead and develop and implement a management plan to decrease predation rates, if warranted.
+· RPA 68: The Action Agencies will monitor avian predator populations in the mid-Columbia River and evaluate their impacts on outmigrating juvenile salmon and steelhead and develop and implement a management plan to decrease predation rates, if warranted.